LinkedSoftwareDependencies/Article-System-Components/content/usage.md

 ### Usage Metrics

-As the source code of Components.js is hosted on [GitHub](https://github.com/LinkedSoftwareDependencies/Components.js){:.mandatory}, it is possible to inspect the usage of this project within other projects hosted on GitHub.
+As the source code of Components.js is hosted on [GitHub](cite:cites link:github:componentsjs), it is possible to inspect the usage of this project within other projects hosted on GitHub.
 As of August 2 2021, there are 9 GitHub projects that depend on Components.js directly, and 268 that depend on it indirectly via transitive dependencies.
 This shows that Components.js is primarily used as a core library to support larger projects that have a broad usage.

-The [npm package manager](https://www.npmjs.com/package/componentsjs){:.mandatory} from which Components.js can be installed offers us additional insights.
+The [npm package manager](cite:cites link:npm:componentsjs) from which Components.js can be installed offers us additional insights.
 For the week of July 26 2021 until August 1 2021 there were 5.351 downloads, which is an average number when comparing it to previous weeks.
 However, there are outliers that have weekly downloads peak up to around 200.000 downloads.

 While these GitHub and npm metrics give us _some_ insight into the usage of Components.js, they are incomplete, as projects may be hosted on other source code platforms such as GitLab, Bitbucket, or even private instances.
-Furthermore, direct downloads from npm are also incomplete, as downstream users may use bundling tools such as [Webpack](https://webpack.js.org/) to incorporate the Components.js source code directly within their library, which makes downloads of that library not go via the the Components.js npm package anymore.
+Furthermore, direct downloads from npm are also incomplete, as downstream users may use bundling tools such as [Webpack](cite:cites link:web:webpack) to incorporate the Components.js source code directly within their library, which makes downloads of that library not go via the the Components.js npm package anymore.
 Therefore, we conclude that the metrics reported here are merely a lower limit, and the actual usage is expected to be higher.